 You can’t define advanced logic, tag based on engagement patterns, or build tag categories that span across platforms.
 Tags also can’t be applied in real time to new posts.

-For teams who rely on tagging to build pillars, streamline reporting, or organize content across multiple brands, these limitations may create unnecessary manual work—especially when there’s a long-term content strategy or the reporting cycles are tight.
+For teams who rely on tagging to build pillars, streamline reporting, or organize content across multiple brands, these limitations may create unnecessary manual work, especially when there’s a long-term content strategy or the reporting cycles are tight.

 One of the most common challenges for marketing teams is demonstrating the business impact of organic content.
 While Keyhole provides social media metrics around reach, engagement, and influencer performance, it may fall short when it comes to tying those metrics back to conversions, customer journeys, or revenue.

 If your stakeholders expect clear evidence of how organic social efforts contribute to broader marketing or sales goals, you’ll need analytics that go beyond the basic metrics and help connect the dots between content and outcomes.
+Below are the top 3 Keyhole alternatives on the market:

 Cross-channel social media analytics